linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - Trivy Operator
 - Gatekeeper (with option `Disable validating webhook` set to true)

-For the [Use OpenTelemery](lab-27) Lab, the following additional apps need to be activated:
+For the [Use OpenTelemery](lab-27) Lab, the Tempo app needs to be enabled together with tracing at `Istio` and `Nginx Ingress` apps.

-- Tempo

-And tracing for `Istio` and `Nginx Ingress` needs to be enabled.

-2. Created a team for you on the platform.
-In the labs we'll be using a team called `demo`
+1. Created a team called `demo`
-3. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added you as a team member to the team group in KeyCloak
+2. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added your user the team group in Keycloak
-4. Provided you with the following information:
+3. Provided you with the following information:

 - The URL to access the Otomi web UI (Otomi Console)
 - Your login credentials